What are the new changes to MHPOD?

 Jeanette Longwood, North Metro Health Service and South Metro Health Service,

 If you are an existing user, you will be able to register for the new MHPOD eLearning site.
 If you register with the same email address you used on one of the previous instances of MHPOD, the system will automatically restore your previously earned credits.

 My email address has changed since I last used MHPOD

 If you no longer have access to the email address associated with your previous MHPOD account, that's not a problem.
 After creating your account on the new site you will see a button called "Find my credits".
 Clicking this button will prompt you to select the site you previously used and enter your previous username and password.
 This information will then be used to identify your previous training records and to credit you with any previous completions.

 My email address has changed AND I can't remember my previous user name and password

 Unfortunately in this case MHPOD has run out of ways to identify you.
 You will be able to access MHPOD, however the system will NOT be able to restore your previously earned credits.

-Everyone can access MHPOD by filling in the simple registration form once the new system is available on June 1, 2016.
+Everyone can access MHPOD by filling in the simple registration form once the new system is available.

 What is MHPOD?